OneDeadKey/kalamine/README.rst

     sudo xkalamine remove *   # remove all kalamine layouts sudo xkalamine remove fr/lafayette

-Using xkalamine with sudo currently supposes kalamine has been installed as root.
+Using ``xkalamine`` with sudo currently supposes kalamine has been installed as root (hopefully in a pyenv).
 Which really sucks, and we’re working on a better solution.

 XKB is a tricky piece of software.
 The following resources might be helpful if you want to dig in: